 - Rent Increases: New rental rates go into effect on August 1 of each year.

-- Summer Policies: Students gone for at least one month in the summer, beginning June 1, but returning in the fall, may keep their apartments intact and hold them by paying half the monthly rate if their apartment remains empty for the period of time they are away.
+- Summer Policies: Students gone for at least one month in the summer, between June 1-August 15, but returning in the fall, may keep their apartments intact and hold them by paying half the monthly rate if their apartment remains empty for the period of time they are away.
 If you choose to sublease your apartment, see protocol for sublease.
 Exceptions to this policy are students gone for a 6 to 11 week CPE outside of Chicago for the summer or those doing a full-time unpaid summer internship.
 These students may keep their apartments intact and will pay no rent for the duration of this required absence upon receipt of documentation from their church indicating lack of compensation.

 - Summer Sub-Leasing: Students may sublease apartments during their absence with permission from the SHC.
 Students’ names will remain on the billing notice, and they will be responsible for the full rental.
 (Students who sublease are not eligible for the summer discount.)
 The person who will occupy the space for the summer should reimburse the student for their use of the apartment.
 The institution will not assist in moving furniture in or out to accommodate subleases.

 - Move Out Dates: Students who have completed their studies at NPTS should plan to leave student housing no later than June 30 of the year in which they graduate (or January 31 for December graduates).
 Exceptions to this rule are only by means of petition made to the Dean of Students and Community Life.

 - Academic Eligibility: In order to remain eligible for student housing, students must take a minimum of 6 academic credit hours during the fall semester and during the J-Term/spring semester.

 - The duration of stay in NPTS housing is limited according to your degree program:

 - Ministry Certificate — 1 Year

 - Diploma — 2 Years